Yonet/AysContent/Talks/HowToBuildInclusiveWebApplicationsWebXR&AI.md

 How AI can help with accessibility and usability.
 What are some performance concerns using WebXR and AI cloud services.
 What can you do with Azure Vision and Speech APIs?
-Using BabelJS to create 2D & 3D experiences?
+Using [Babylon.JS](https://www.babylonjs.com/) to create 2D & 3D experiences?

 ### Target Audience